awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

    scp -i /path/my-key-pair.pem ec2-user@ec2-198-51-100-1.compute-1.amazonaws.com:~/SampleFile.txt ~/SampleFile2.txt
    ```

-1. \(IPv6 only\) Alternatively, you can transfer files in the other direction using the instance's IPv6 address\.
+1. \(IPv6 only\) Alternatively, you can transfer files in the other direction using the instance's IPv6 address:

    ```
    scp -i /path/my-key-pair.pem ec2-user@\[2001:db8:1234:1a00:9691:9503:25ad:1761\]:~/SampleFile.txt ~/SampleFile2.txt